 Why do we need a Student Council?

-At Ralph Sadleir School, we believe that students are partners in the education process with the school.
+At Ralph Sadleir School, we believe that pupils are partners in the education process with the school.
 Their opinions are equally important and can help the adults to see things from a different perspective.

 The Every Child Matters agenda states that every young person should: